Arc flash: Arc flash protection equipment

 The second method of selecting PPE is to perform an arc flash hazard calculation to determine the available incident arc energy.
 IEEE 1584 provides a guide to perform these calculations given that the maximum fault current, duration of faults, and other general equipment information is known.
 Once the incident energy is calculated the appropriate ensemble of PPE that offers protection greater than the energy available can be selected.

 PPE provides protection after an arc flash incident has occurred and should be viewed as the last line of protection.
 Reducing the frequency and severity of incidents should be the first option and this can be achieved through a complete arc flash hazard assessment and through the application of technology such as high-resistance grounding which has been proven to reduce the frequency and severity of incidents.

 Reducing hazard by design

 Three key factors determine the intensity of an arc flash on personnel.
 These factors are the quantity of fault current available in a system, the time until an arc flash fault is cleared, and the distance an individual is from a fault arc.
 Various design and equipment configuration choices can be made to affect these factors and in turn reduce the arc flash hazard.

 Fault current

-Fault current can be limited by using current limiting devices such as current limiting breakers, grounding resistors or fuses.
+Fault current can be limited by using current limiting devices such as current limiting breakers, grounding resistors, arc suppression coils or fuses.
 If the fault current is limited to 5 amperes or less, then many ground faults self-extinguish and do not propagate into phase-to-phase faults.